Move over Schwarzenegger, there’s a new action star in town, and this one has freckles

 Chucky: You stupid bitch!
 You filthy slut!
 I’ll teach you to fuck with me!

 As a child who should not have been watching this movie, Chucky had quite the impact on me — first as a source of terror and then as a source of amusement — and there were millions more like me.
 The character’s influence would lead to a series of unfortunate real-life incidents that led to a short-lived resurgence of the tabloid-driven moral panic that first came to prominence a decade earlier.
 In something reminiscent of the ‘Video Nasty’ scandal, Child’s Play 3 was held responsible for two high-profile murders committed by juveniles, the first involving a 16-year-old girl who was forced to listen to a gang leader repeating the catchphrase “I’m Chucky, wanna play?” prior to her death.
 The second was even more shocking and high-profile, and not something I am keen to dredge up for the purposes of entertainment.

 As the sequels rolled on, the series would grow and expand to ludicrous proportions, Chucky wedding Jennifer Tilly’s dastardly doll Tiffany and even producing a plastic offspring as the concept was put through the commercial wringer.
-Those movies had their moments, particularly the smash-mouth Child’s Play 2, a movie which took Chucky’s wise-cracking antics to the next level, but in many ways Chucky would become guilty of the kind of derisory antics that sullied the likes of Krueger before him, and for many the novelty soon wore thin.
+Those movies had their moments, particularly the smash-mouth Child’s Play 2, a fun and sadistic Mancini project that took Chucky’s wise-cracking antics to another stratosphere, but in some ways Chucky would become guilty of the kind of derisory antics that sullied the likes of Krueger before him, and for many the novelty soon wore thin.